Materials-Consortia/OPTIMADE/optimade.rst

 - **Requirements/Conventions**:

   - **Support**: OPTIONAL support in implementations, i.e., MAY be :val:`null`.
-  - **Query**: MUST be a queryable property with support for all mandatory filter operators.
+  - **Query**: MUST be a queryable property with support for all mandatory filter features.

 - **Examples**: